 - Option to choose either CapEx or Rental payments

-- Determine the timescale which are best for the business in terms of risk and cost-effectiveness
+- Determine the timescales which are best for the business in terms of risk and cost-effectiveness

 We can help, let’s talk

-A lot has changed in recent years regarding the support of such equipment, which has presented the opportunity for us to offer companies like yours the benefit of extending their maintenance and support with Speakerbus whilst allowing time for evaluation and migration to a virtualised soft or hard turret at the pace your business requires.
+A lot has changed in recent years regarding the support of such equipment.
+This has presented the opportunity for us to offer companies like yours the benefit of extending their maintenance and support with Speakerbus whilst allowing time for evaluation and migration to a virtualised soft or hard turret at the pace your business requires.